-- Explore the back roads around Yamhill and Carlton.
-Take Hwy 233 north to the Lafayette Highway to reach Lafayette.
-Turn left on 99W in Lafayette, and a couple of blocks later turn north on Bridge Street, which later becomes Abbey Road.
-Turn left from Abbey Rd onto Hendricks Road, which will bring you into Carlton (be sure to visit the Republic of Jam in Carlton).
-From there, loop back to McMinnville on Hwy 47, or continue through Carlton on Meadowlake Road, and then take Westside Rd south back to McMinnville, continuing on to Amity on Hwy 99.
+- Explore the back roads around Yamhill and Carleton.
+Directions from Amity: Take HWY 233N to Lafayette Highway to reach Lafayette, then take a left on 99W.
+A couple of blocks later, you’ll want to turn onto Bridge Street heading north which later becomes Abbey Road.
+From there, turn onto Hendricks Road which will bring you into the town of Carleton.
+Visit The Republic of Jam once you’re there for a sweet pick me up, or try one of the delectable pastries or freshly made sandwiches at The Carleton Bakery.
+When you’re ready to head out, just loop back to McMinnville on HWY 47 or continue through Carleton on Meadowlake Road, then Westside Road south back to McMinnville, continuing onto Amity via HWY 99.

 - For those that are up for a longer day drive, you might try owners Rob and Barb’s favorite slow-route to the Oregon coast.
 Can you smell the ocean air already?